 Figure 2.
 The geographical locations of the FINO2 tower and the Baltic-2 wind farm in the North Sea of Europe.
-Because we cannot share the specific turbine locations with the participants, we asked them to submit spatially averaged Baltic-2 forecasts in the area bounded by the black lines.
+Because we could not share the specific turbine locations with the participants, we asked them to submit spatially averaged Baltic-2 forecasts in the area bounded by the black lines.

 We asked the participants to submit 30-minute forecasts for both cases.
 For the WFIP2 case, we asked for wind velocity forecasts over 2 days; for the European case, we asked for wind velocity and plant-level power forecasts over 7 days.
-We requested the participants to submit forecasts aligning with the metadata of the observations in Table 1, which allowed for valid comparisons between forecasts and observations as well as comparisons among forecasts.
+We asked the participants to submit forecasts aligning with the metadata of the observations in Table 1, which allowed for valid comparisons between forecasts and observations as well as comparisons among forecasts.
 We also asked the participants to provide metadata of their numerical models, including the resolutions of the model grid cell and the differences between the ensemble members.

 We briefly summarize the submissions we received in Table 2.
-Participant p3 did not submit data for the WFIP2 case, and participant p5 submitted forecasts at 60-minute intervals.
-For a consistent assessment among organizations, we analyzed and present 60-minute averages for all the forecast and observed data in this study.
+Participant p3 did not submit data for the WFIP2 case, and Participant p5 submitted forecasts at 60-minute intervals.
+For a consistent assessment among organizations, we analyzed and presented 60-minute averages for all the forecast and observed data in this study.
 Note that the data we gathered in this benchmark exercise are not strictly forward-looking weather forecasts because the participants could use historical reanalysis data to initialize their numerical models.
-The submissions of participants p2 to p5 are referred as ensembles since they provided more than one modeled forecast, whereas p1 only submitted a single forecast for each case study.
+The submissions of Participants p2 to p5 are referred to as ensembles because they provided more than one modeled forecast, whereas p1 only submitted a single forecast for each case study.
 The ensemble members use different model settings, such as various wake parameterization schemes, surface layer schemes, planetary boundary layer schemes, and vertical diffusion schemes.

 Table 2.
 Summary of collected forecast submissions